jonbiro/Travlr---Itinerary-Planning/travlr/README.md

 ### Development

-1. Open a terminal at the app's root folder and run `npm start`
+1. Open a terminal at the app's root folder and run `npm start` or `yarn start`
 2. Start coding!

 ### Production